-X new: pandas dataframe of shape = [n] samples, [n] features.
+X_new: pandas dataframe of shape = [n_samples, n_features].
+The dataframe containing the categories replaced by numbers.

 DecisionTreeEncoder

 The DecisionTreeEncoder() encodes categorical variables with predictions of a decision tree.

 The encoder first fits a decision tree using a single feature and the target (fit), and then replaces the values of the original feature by the predictions of the tree (transform).
 The transformer will train a decision tree per every feature to encode.